 • Don’t panic!
 Automated email scams do not have access to your computer.

-• Use Fraud Buster to check the authenticity of messages that seem to come from the IRS, or look like sextortion blackmail.
+• Use Fraud Buster to check the authenticity of messages that seem to come from the IRS, or look like sextortion attempts.

 • Install Trend Micro Security to block phishing messages and the malicious software that they try to deliver.